‘The Czech question is either a world question or it is no question at all.’

 ‘And none of such abuses went reported?’

 ‘They instituted strict censorship over everything.
 Even in science the scientific process was distorted as a way to reach a predetermined conclusion as dictated by tendentious Stalinist ideology.
 Commonsense plans were rejected on the grounds that they worked in practice, not theory.
 They closed the borders to us.
-Like in the Soviet Union no one could complain.
+No one could complain.

-One scientific writer, tired of the manipulation of science applied for an exit visa to emigrate to Britain.
+One scientific writer, the manipulation of science wearing on him, applied for an exit visa to emigrate to Britain.

 ‘Why do you want to leave our country that nurtured you?
 The pace of life here too slow for you.
 Let me remind you when you walk on thin ice you’ll have to go faster.